https://arab.news/2km2p

 For years, the intertwined issues of climate change and decarbonization seemed sacrosanct, almost immune to scrutiny.
-Scientists, economists, and policymakers often toed the line, wary of being labeled climate skeptics.
-But the intensifying debate over the global bill for decarbonization — whether its distant benefits justify the staggering immediate costs — is a welcome reckoning.
-The complexity of the debate, reflecting economic, technological, environmental and equity concerns, is only now beginning to dawn on the world.
+Scientists, economists, and policymakers often toed the (party) line, wary of being labeled climate skeptics.
+Given that backdrop, the intensifying debate over the global bill for decarbonization — whether its distant benefits justify the staggering immediate costs — is a welcome reckoning.
+Indeed, the complexity of the debate, reflecting economic, technological, environmental and equity concerns, is only now beginning to dawn on the world.

 The US, of course, is poised for a dramatic policy shift.
 Republican President-elect Donald Trump’s appointment of Chris Wright, a fossil fuel advocate, as energy secretary signals a pivot toward hydrocarbon exploration and production, potentially disrupting global climate agreements and inspiring other nations to challenge the conventional wisdom.